Debris

-Debris still present 10 days after the Joplin tornado struck the city of Joplin, Missouri.
+Debris still present 10 days after an EF5 tornado struck the city of Joplin, Missouri.

 Debris (/ˈdɛbri, ˈdeɪbri/, /dəˈbriː/) is rubble, wreckage, ruins, litter and discarded garbage/refuse/trash, scattered remains of something destroyed, or, as in geology, large rock fragments left by a melting glacier, etc. Depending on context, debris can refer to a number of different things.
 The first apparent use of the French word in English is in a 1701 description of the army of Prince Rupert upon its retreat from a battle with the army of Oliver Cromwell, in England.

 Disaster

 In disaster scenarios, tornadoes leave behind large pieces of houses and mass destruction overall.
 This debris also flies around the tornado itself when it is in progress.
 The tornado's winds capture debris it kicks up in its wind orbit, and spins it inside its vortex.
 The tornado's wind radius is larger than the funnel itself.
 Tsunamis and hurricanes also bring large amounts of debris, such as Hurricane Katrina in 2005 and Hurricane Sandy in 2012.
 Earthquakes rock cities to rubble debris.